viacheslav-torbin/ka-82/README.md

-This repository was created especially for group KA-82, IASA
+This repository was created especially for groups KA-81 and KA-82, IASA
 ***
 Just choose file you need and go on ;)